-An orthopedic assistant works under the supervision of an orthopedic surgeon to provide rehabilitative services to patients with physical disabilities.
+An orthopedic assistant works under the supervision of an orthopedic surgeon to provide rehabilitative services to patients who have physical disabilities.
 Orthopedic assistants are commonly referred to as orthopedic technicians or orthopedic technologists.
-Students seeking to become orthopedic assistants should earn a certificate or associate's degree in orthopedic technology, though might also enroll in programs designed for physical therapy assistants.
+Students who aspire to become orthopedic assistants should earn a certificate or associate's degree in orthopedic technology, although they might also enroll in programs that are designed for physical therapy assistants.

 Certificate for Orthopedic Assistants

 Some technical and community colleges offer programs leading to a certificate in orthopedic technology.
 A certificate program in orthopedic technology prepares students to perform routine procedures and assist orthopedic surgeons.
-This assistance generally includes applying casts and splints, as well as assisting orthopedic physicians in surgery.
+This assistance generally includes applying casts and splints as well as assisting orthopedic physicians in surgeries.

-The curriculum for an orthopedic assistant certificate program combines science and medical courses with classes concentrating on orthopedic topics.
+The curriculum for an orthopedic assistant certificate program combines science and medical courses with classes that concentrate on orthopedic topics.
 Program coursework may include:

 - Orthopedic techniques and technology